hsyen23/cmake_quickstart/Step4/README.md

 ```
 Link the executable file with library, so the function can work.

-Without myLibrary, our executable doesn't know what is description of myFunc().
+Without myLibrary, our executable doesn't know description of myFunc().

 Without myInterfaceLibrary, our executable isn't able to include "myFunction.h".